Introduced by Brandon Brown

 The George Oppen Memorial Lecture is supported by the Dorothy A. Fowler Trust.

-- This in-person event is free and open to the public; audience will be limited to half normal room capacity, and proof of vaccination and masks are required.
+- This in-person event is free and open to the public; masks are required.
 Video of the event will be live-streamed to our YouTube channel.
 We welcome people with disabilities and want to do what we can to make the event accessible to you.
 Contact us in advance for reasonable accommodations.
 Media captioning will be available after the event at our YouTube channel.

 We are delighted to host poet and scholar Chris Nealon to deliver the 36th annual George Oppen Memorial Lecture.
 Nealon's subject will be "George Oppen and the Future."
-Brandon Brown will introduce Nealon, with time and venue to be announced.
+Brandon Brown will introduce Nealon, with the event supported by the Dorothy A. Fowler Trust.

 …Look around you now and ask yourself